garden-io/garden/docs/reference/commands.md

 Run a task (in the context of its parent module).

-This is useful for re-running tasks on the go, for example after writing/modifying database migrations.
+This is useful for re-running tasks ad-hoc, for example after writing/modifying database migrations.

 Examples: